jkaflik/OpenMowerROS2/docs/roadmap.md

 ### Feature parity with open_mower_ros

-I'd like to focus first on making sure everyone who is OpenMower user can use OpenMowerROS2 as a drop-in replacement for open_mower_ros.
+I'd like to focus first on making sure everyone who is OpenMower user can use OpenMowerNext as a drop-in replacement for open_mower_ros.

 This definitely means implementing all the features that are already implemented in open_mower_ros, but done in a different way.